smabernathy27/Final_Project/README.md

 We first apply the extract, transform, and load (ETL) process, which are the three steps used when collecting, cleaning, and storing data in a database prior to performing analysis.
 Use Python and Pandas to perform the extract and transform steps.
 Then, create a PostgreSQL database and table schemas by using an entity relationship diagram (ERD), and load the data into the database.
 Finally, use SQL to perform data analysis.

 ### **March Madness Database with SQL**
-1. Data Modeling
-2. Data Engineering
-3. Data Analysis

-In the [March_Madness.sql](https://github.com/smabernathy27/Final_Project/blob/main/Final_Project_SQL.sql), datasets pulled from [Kaggle March Madness Data](https://www.kaggle.com/datasets/nishaanamin/march-madness-data) were used and cleaned to create a March Madness database in **PostgreSQL** with the following exported tables as csv files:
+In the [March_Madness.sql](https://github.com/smabernathy27/Final_Project/blob/main/Final_Project_SQL.sql), datasets pulled from [Kaggle March Madness Data](https://www.kaggle.com/datasets/nishaanamin/march-madness-data) were used and cleaned to create a March Madness database.
-1. [Clean2023TournamentData.csv](https://github.com/smabernathy27/Final_Project/blob/main/Clean2023TournamentData.csv)
-2. [CleanTournamentGameData.csv](https://github.com/smabernathy27/Final_Project/blob/main/CleanTournamentGameData.csv)
-3. [CleanTournamentTeamData/csv](https://github.com/smabernathy27/Final_Project/blob/main/CleanTournamentTeamData.csv)

 - ETL (Extract, Transform, and Load) with SQL
-To perform **ETL** on March Madness data, a new database must first be created with **AWS RDS console** according to the following connection & security settings:
+    - To perform **ETL** on March Madness data, a new database must first be created with **AWS RDS console** according to the following connection & security settings:
         - ***Inbound rules*** edited to add type `PostgresSQL` with the source set to `Anywhere-IPv4`
         - ***Outbound rules*** check that the Custom Destination has `0.0.0.0/0`

-Then to create a new database in this ***Amazon RDS server*** through **pgAdmin**, the server must be added accordingly:
+    - Then to create a new database in this ***Amazon RDS server*** through **pgAdmin**, the server must be added accordingly:
         - Port Number 5432
         - Host name/address in connection settings is the URL endpoint of the previously created AWS RDS instance

 In **pgAdmin**, a new query was ran to create the following tables from this new database:
+1. [Clean2023TournamentData.csv](https://github.com/smabernathy27/Final_Project/blob/main/Clean2023TournamentData.csv)
+2. [CleanTournamentGameData.csv](https://github.com/smabernathy27/Final_Project/blob/main/CleanTournamentGameData.csv)
+3. [CleanTournamentTeamData/csv](https://github.com/smabernathy27/Final_Project/blob/main/CleanTournamentTeamData.csv)